Yemen’s warring sides fail to extend UN-backed truce

 “I urge them to fulfill their obligation to the Yemeni people to pursue every avenue for peace,” he said.

-The Houthis hosted a large military parade last month, showcasing rockets and large weaponry, drawing condemnation from observers.
+The Iran-backed hosted a large military parade last month, showcasing rockets and large weaponry, drawing condemnation from observers.

 April’s truce had originally established a partial opening of the Sanaa airport and the Red Sea port of Hodeida.
 The ensuing months have seen flights start again from the capital’s airport to Jordan and Egypt.
 It also called for lifting a Houthi blockade on Taiz, the country’s third largest city.
 But little progress has been made there, after talks aimed at reopening local roads stalled.
 Another sticking point is how salaries of public employees will be funded, many of whom have not been compensated for years.